aneely/hunt/PROJECT_CONTEXT.md

 6. **Service Categories**: Group services by category and allow category-based selection
 7. **Custom Delays**: Make delay configurable or adaptive
 8. **Service Aliases**: Support shorter aliases for service names (e.g., `ddg` for DuckDuckGo)
+9. **Browser Extension**: Create a browser extension (Chrome, Firefox, Safari) that provides quick access to Hunt from the browser toolbar.
+Users could select text on a webpage and search across engines, or use a popup interface to enter search terms.
+This would make Hunt accessible without opening a terminal.
+10. **System Path Integration**: Package the script for easy installation as a system command.
+Create an installation script or Makefile that:
+    - Copies `hunt.sh` to `/usr/local/bin/hunt` (or `~/.local/bin/hunt`)
+    - Ensures the script is executable
+    - Optionally creates a symlink
+    - Allows users to run `hunt "search term"` from anywhere instead of `./hunt.sh`
+11. **Homebrew Distribution**: Create a Homebrew formula for macOS users to install Hunt via `brew install hunt`.
+This would:
+    - Provide a standard installation method for macOS users
+    - Handle path setup automatically
+    - Enable easy updates via `brew upgrade hunt`
+    - Follow Homebrew conventions for formula structure and dependencies
+12. **Go Port**: Port the project to Go for cross-platform distribution as a single portable binary.
+Benefits include:
+    - Single binary distribution (no dependencies)
+    - Cross-platform support (macOS, Linux, Windows)
+    - Better performance and error handling
+    - Easier distribution and installation
+    - No bash version compatibility concerns
+    - Could maintain feature parity with bash version while adding platform-specific optimizations

 ## Development History